mikelabib/ElastiCacheRedisLoadBalancer/README.md

 # ElastiCacheRedisLoadBalancer

 ## Summary

+Version: 0.0.1

 This simple library provides a list of available read replica's for a given ElastiCache ReplicationGroupId and provides options to load balance against them by randomly selecting a node that you can connect to.

 static ReadReplicaBalancer readReplicaBalancer = new ReadReplicaBalancer();